Multiplicity and transverse momentum dependence of charge-balance functions in pPb and PbPb collisions at LHC energies: Summary

 \section{Summary}

 This paper presents a measurement of the charge-balance function for nonidentified charged particles in proton-lead (\pPb) and lead-lead (\PbPb) collisions using the broad pseudorapidity coverage of the CMS detector.
 For both systems, the dependence of the balance function on relative pseudorapidity ($\Delta\eta$) and relative azimuthal angle $\Delta\phi$ of particle pairs is studied for different multiplicity classes and transverse momentum (\pt) ranges.
 It is observed that the width in both $\Delta\eta$ and $\Delta\phi$ decreases with charged particle multiplicity (\nch) in \pPb and \PbPb systems for $\pt < 2\GeV$.
 These results are consistent with the system possessing a large radial flow, with particle creation at a later stage of the collision, or both.
+A mild dependence of the integral of the charge balance functions with collision multiplicity is observed in \PbPb and \pPb collisions.
 The multiplicity dependence is weaker for higher \pt as compared with the $\pt < 2\GeV$ region, which implies that the balancing partners are strongly correlated.
-The data are compared with \HYDJET, \HIJING and \AMPT generator predictions, none of which capture completely the multiplicity dependence seen in the data.
+The data are compared with \HYDJET, \HIJING, and \AMPT generator predictions, none of which capture completely the multiplicity dependence seen in the data.
+The comparisons of \PbPb results with those at lower energies from STAR and ALICE show a similar dependence of the widths in $\Delta\eta$ and $\Delta\phi$ as a function of centrality.
+However, a significant difference is seen in the widths in $\Delta\phi$ as compared to both STAR and ALICE, suggesting a potential interplay from radial flow, different kinematic selection, and jet-like structures.
+By studying the charge-balance functions in both small and large systems, we have explored the evolution of particle production mechanisms and the transition from a small to a large system behavior.
+Further study of the balance function with identified particles can provide valuable insights into the hadronization process of the quark-gluon plasma (QGP) and a crucial benchmarks that constraints the theoretical models of hadron production and its transport in heavy-ion collisions.